-Own Your Power: Elizabeth Yntema on Gender Equality in Dance
+The Dance Edit: Rebecca Ferrell and Elizabeth Yntema on Gender Equity in Dance

 Hi dance friends, and welcome to The Dance Edit podcast.
 I’m editor and producer Margaret Fuhrer, here with another interview episode for you all.
 This week, we are very excited to have two leaders of Dance Data Project with us.
 Dance Data Project is using data as a tool, a very effective one, in the fight against gender inequity in dance, particularly ballet.
 Elizabeth Yntema, aka Liza, is the organization’s president and founder, a lawyer and philanthropist and longtime champion of gender equality.
 Rebecca Ferrell, aka Becky, is its research lead and programming consultant, in addition to being a PhD candidate in arts administration.